gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Coordinates are in [lng, lat] format (not [lat, lng])

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Always set floor before flying to location Ã°ÂÂÂ Ã¯Â¸Â MapsIndoors uses [lng, lat] while some APIs use [lat, lng]
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Always set floor before flying to location ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ MapsIndoors uses [lng, lat] while some APIs use [lat, lng]

 ---